 It could even be that personally you often feel defensive and triggered.
 That’s an opportunity for you to work on your emotional intelligence and be more self-aware of your triggers.

-But, I would guess that it is probably a two-way street, so it’s the both of you that need to work on this.
-It’s up to you, if you’re having a difficulty to have a conversation with your manager, assuming you have a pretty good relationship with them and are willing to experience your courage and look over the edge of fear to clear this up.
-Hope this helps.
+I would guess that it is probably a two-way street, so both of you should work on this together.
+It’s up to you, if you’re having a difficulty with the feedback, to have a conversation with your manager.
+Are willing to experience your courage and look over the edge of fear to clear this up?

 *names have been changed